 100 Main Street

-- DTC permits are only valid for parking in the Downtown Transportation Center parking garage.
+- DTC permits are only valid for parking in the Downtown Transit Center parking garage.

 - During the legislative session, the entire 3rd floor of the DTC garage is reserved for legislative parking.